bitmovin/bitmovin-analytics-collector-ios/README.md

 We have split the `BitmovinAnalytics` into 3 targets
 - CoreCollector - including shared code for all collectors
 - BitmovinCollector - including `BitmovinPlayer` Collector
-- AVPlayerCollector - including `AVPlayer` Collector
+- AVFoundationCollector - including `AVPlayer` Collector
 - AmazonIVSPlayerCollector - including `AmazonIVSPlayer` Collector

 if you are working with our Collectors you need to add at least `import CoreCollector` as many Classes are relocated to that package